csat-suneung

 In coordinate space, let $C$ be the circle formed by the intersection of the sphere $S : x^2 + y^2 + z^2 = 4$ and the plane $\alpha : y - \sqrt{3}z = 2$.
 For point $\mathrm{A}(0, 2, 0)$ on circle $C$, let $\mathrm{P}$ and $\mathrm{Q}$ be the endpoints of a diameter of circle $C$ such that $\overline{\mathrm{AP}} = \overline{\mathrm{AQ}}$.
 Let $\mathrm{R}$ be another point where the line passing through $\mathrm{P}$ and perpendicular to plane $\alpha$ meets sphere $S$.
 If the area of triangle $\mathrm{ARQ}$ is $s$, find the value of $s^2$.
 [4 points]

-Q26 3 marks Quadratic trigonometric equations View
+Q26 3 marks Standard trigonometric equations Solve trigonometric equation for solutions in an interval View

 (Calculus) For $0 \leqq x < 2\pi$, the sum of all distinct values of $x$ satisfying the equation $\sin 2x = 2\cos x - 2\cos^2 x$ is?
 [3 points]